 Research

-• Diversity by Design: the extent to which diverse communities make use of public cultural (and memory) institutions, as well as how these institutions’ values, tools, and practices are altered in light of the changing demographic realities.
+• Diversity by Design and the Information Fields: i.e., the extent to which diverse communities make use of public, cultural, and memory institutions (such as libraries, archives, museums and galleries), as well as how these institutions’ values, tools, and practices are altered in light of the changing demographic realities and the changing needs of the information professions.

-[Scroll down the page for an overview of the different research projects].
+RECENTLY-FUNDED IM LAB RESEARCH PROJECTS: (Scroll down the page for an overview of the projects).

 • Academic Lead for a Public Health Agency of Canada-funded project on “Vaccination, Misinformation and Digital Media: Mobilizing Newcomer Information Practices for Effective COVID Communications” (2021-2023).
 [Lead Community Partner: Refugee613].